NEUROIMAGING / NEUROSONOLOGY

 Subclavian (vertebral) steal syndrome

-- subclavian steal syndrome, also called subclavian-vertebral artery steal syndrome, refers to an altered (usually retrograde) blood flow in the vertebral artery (VA) or the internal thoracic artery (ITA) due to a proximal stenosis/occlusion of the subclavian artery (SA) or brachiocephalic trunk (BCT)
+- subclavian steal syndrome, also known as subclavian-vertebral artery steal syndrome, refers to an altered (usually retrograde) blood flow in the vertebral artery (VA) or the internal thoracic artery (ITA) due to a proximal stenosis/occlusion of the subclavian artery (SA) or brachiocephalic trunk (BCT)

-- the upper extremity is then supplied with blood from the vertebral artery at the expense of the posterior circulation
+- the upper extremity then receives blood from the vertebral artery at the expense of the posterior circulation

-- subclavian steal is mostly asymptomatic and does not warrant invasive evaluation or treatment
+- subclavian steal is mostly asymptomatic and does not necessitate invasive evaluation or intervention

 - a coronary variant may occur as an adverse effect of coronary artery bypass grafting (CABG) when the internal thoracic (also known as mammary) artery is used on the side of the stenotic/occluded subclavian artery